MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-msdtc.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-linuxonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-linuxonly.md)]

-This article describes how to configure the Microsoft Distributed Transaction Coordinator (MSTDC) on Linux.
+This article describes how to configure the Microsoft Distributed Transaction Coordinator (MSDTC) on Linux.

 > [!NOTE]
 > MSDTC on Linux is supported on the SQL Server 2019 preview SQL Server 2017 starting with cumulative update 16.